-A school may also petition for a variance if it anticipates an enrollment decrease of more than 20 percent.
+A school may petition for a variance in its enrollment if it enrolled out-of-district special education students.

 Any petition to change a school's enrollment must arrive at the IHSA Office no later than September 1.

 3. Classification Enrollment